 During the past year, the USO South Carolina team of three USO staff members and numerous volunteers, led by Thresher, worked tirelessly to provide programs and support to over 70,298 service members and their families, logging over 2,822 volunteer hours.

-Programs included the Bob Hope Legacy Reading Program, where at Fort McCrady Training Center sailors going through Naval Individual Augmentee Combat Training (NIACT) are offered an opportunity to pre-record themselves reading a story to their children, a classroom or other youth groups through prior to deploying.
+Programs included the USO Reading Program, where at Fort McCrady Training Center sailors going through Naval Individual Augmentee Combat Training (NIACT) are offered an opportunity to pre-record themselves reading a story to their children, a classroom or other youth groups through prior to deploying.
 In addition to offering a chance to pre-record a reading, a hot meal is also provided to these sailors, typically a southern style BBQ as a last meal option other than eating at the dining facility or having a Meal Ready to Eat (MRE), prior to their deployment.

 Thresher also spearheaded the USO mission delivery efforts in support of over 972 South Carolina National Guard soldiers assisting at COVID-19 testing sites across the state, to include multiple homecomings at Shaw Air Force Base, while meeting incoming flights of hundreds of new U.S. Army recruits passing through the Columbia Metropolitan Airport USO airport center on their way to Fort Jackson for basic training each week.

 This past June, USO South Carolina provided food, fun, and supplies to over 900 South Carolina National Guard Soldiers and Navy Individual Augmentee sailors conducting training at McCrady Training Center.
 Mission delivery consisted of over 13,000 snacks, 3,500 bottles of water and Powerade, 1,000 ice pops, 650 slushes, and lots of other treats to keep service members cool and refreshed as they conducted training in the sweltering summer heat of South Carolina.